-One of the motivations for this work is that field ecologists and experimental cell biologists often collect trajectory data alongside or instead of count data.
-The amount of time and effort that goes into creating trajectory data means that there is scope for building mathematical models and developing a quantitative and objective workflow to examine how different types of tagging impacts how well parameters can be identified.
-Through a series of simple computations we compare inferential accuracy and precision by tagging different arrangements of agents in the same simulation and comparing the inferential precision by comparing the size and shape of the resulting parameter confidence set.
-For example, comparing the inferential accuracy and prevision between tagging individuals at the edge of the population compared to tarring individuals well-behind the edge of the population shows that the uncertainty in our parameter estimates is highly sensitive to this kind of experimental design question.
-This relationship between experimental design and parameter identifiability is important because spending time and money to perform an experiment that leads to poor identifiability may not be a good use of resources.
-Therefore, developing tools that operate at the interface of stochastic simulations, surrogate continuum PDE models, likelihood based estimation and identifiability analysis are very insightful to explore the implications of different experimental design choices.
+A major motivation for this work is that field ecologists and experimental cell biologists often collect trajectory data alongside, or instead of, count data.
+Since trajectory data can be costly and time-consuming to obtain, there is value in developing mathematical models and objective workflows to assess how tagging protocols affect parameter identifiability.
+Through simple computational experiments, we compare inferential accuracy and precision by tagging different subsets of agents in the same simulation and examining the size and shape of the resulting confidence sets.
+For example, tagging individuals at the leading edge gives substantially more precise estimates than tagging individuals well behind the edge of the population.
+This link between experimental design and parameter identifiability is important: experiments that produce poorly identifiable parameters may not justify the required time and cost.
+Tools that combine stochastic simulations, surrogate PDE models, likelihood-based estimation and identifiability analysis can therefore provide useful guidance for experimental design.

-There are many ways that the tools presented in this work can be extend.
-For instance, here we focus on a particular initial condition and boundary conditions in the 2D random walk model which means that the surrogate PDE models simplify to one-dimensional PDEs.
-This simplification is often relevant to experimental studies~\citep{Cai2007,Tremel2009,Druckenbrod2007,Deroulers2009}, however the tools we develop here can also be deployed for different choices of initial conditions where the macroscopic quantities $N$ and $P$ depend upon both the horizontal and vertical location in the Cartesian plane~\citep{Simpson2009}.
-In this case the same likelihood-based estimation, identifiability analysis, and likelihood-based prediction can be undertaken with count data collected by placing a coarser mesh across the simulation domain and solving the full two-dimensional PDEs, Equations \eqref{eq:N_PDE} and \eqref{eq:P_PDE}~\citep{Simpson2009}.
-The rest of the inference-identifiability-prediction workflow remains unchanged.
+There are several ways to extend this work.
+Here we focus on an initial condition and boundary conditions in the two-dimensional random walk model that reduce the surrogate PDEs to one-dimensional equations.
+This simplification is relevant to many experimental studies~\cite{Cai2007,Deroulers2009,Druckenbrod2007}, but the same tools can be applied to initial conditions where the macroscopic quantities $N$ and $P$ depend on both horizontal and vertical position~\cite{Simpson2009}.
+In that setting, the same likelihood-based estimation, identifiability analysis and prediction workflow can be used with count data collected on a coarse mesh, together with the full two-dimensional PDEs, Equations \eqref{eq:N_PDE} and \eqref{eq:P_PDE}~\cite{Simpson2009}.
+The inference-identifiability-prediction workflow is otherwise unchanged.